MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/cancel-planning-job.md

 # required metadata

 title: Cancel a planning job
-description: This topic explains how to cancel an active planning job that uses Planning Optimization.
+description: This topic explains how to cancel an active planning job that uses the Planning Optimization functionality.
 author: ChristianRytt
 manager: AnnBe
 ms.date: 10/26/2019